brandonjabr/para/README.md

 # para - The fastest file download client for the command line.

-Para is a blazing fast file downloader for command line that uses **parallel requests** and **file segmentation** for the fastest download speeds possible, every time.
+`para` is a blazing fast file downloader for command line that uses **parallel requests** and **file segmentation** for the fastest download speeds possible, every time.

-In most cases, para easily maxes out the available bandwidth for your connection.
+In most cases, `para` easily maxes out the available bandwidth for your connection.

 ## How does it work?